 Mr. Jobs had a fascinating desire to make the internals of his Macintosh computer as aesthetically pleasing as the outside.
 There is something uniquely meaningful to us about this aim that at first thought one cannot describe.
 The affect of his aim lies in something we call "artisanship".
-That is: a perception of additional value that is orthogonal to the value that may have otherwise have been excavated if the producer chose to continue to invest the same time in a more or less perceivable axis.
+That is: a perception of additional value that is orthogonal to the perceivable value that could have otherwise have been excavated if the producer had chosen to invest time in it.

 Perhaps because we realize time is finite and intrinsically meaningful we perceive the time invested into the intrinsic beauty of the totality of the object as aesthetic and are more willing to ascribe it a higher value.